jfitisoff/insite/README.md

 But when we work with a web application the pages fade into the background.
 We're generally trying to accomplish some specific task or tasks and the pages are just stepping stones to get there.
 When there's a problem submitting the form, users generally don't think about the page being broken, they're thinking about the *application* being broken.
 Pages are involved, but they're just cogs in the machine.
 It's more natural to think of a web application as one big thing.

 What if you took the same sort of approach with test automation?
 Maybe by creating some additional level of organization *above* your page objects, some wrapper class that ties all of the pages together and is intended to represent the site itself?
-A sort of binding for your page objects that serves the same sort of purpose that a binder does for the pages in a book?

-### Why bother?
+### Wat?
 Let's call the wrapper class mentioned above a "site object."
 What could you do with it?

 For a start, page object initialization could be simplified.
 The site object could implement a method for each page that you've defined for your site: